 This list is by no means exhaustive and much credit is given to my principal, district music manager, colleagues, and parents who supported the students’ practicing at home and chaperoned many trips!
 I hope these suggestions help you design an orchestra program that is sustainable and thriving, one in which your students come to your classroom excited to make music and in which you find joy in waking up to each day.

 Wendy Moy presented a session on “Empowering Your Choral Program by Creating a Community Culture” at the 2015 National In-Service Conference.
-Submit a session proposal for the 2016 National In-Service Conference by January 15, 2016.
+Submit a session proposal for the 2020 NAfME National Conference by February 3, 2020.

 About the Author

 Wendy K. Moy originally hails from Washington State where she taught middle choir and orchestra in the Edmonds School District for over ten years.
 Her ensembles frequently performed at the regional and state NAfME Conferences.
 Wendy also served as the violin coach and chamber music coordinator for the Cascade Youth Symphony.
 She is currently the Director of Choral Activities and Head of Music Education at Connecticut College and is an active clinician and guest conductor.
 Wendy’s research focuses on the culture of singing communities and the factors that contribute to successful choral organizations.
 She has given presentations on this research and integration across the arts at College Music Society Regional Conferences, American Choral Directors Association State Conferences, and NAfME conferences.
 Wendy is also the co-founder and president of Chorosynthesis, a national nonprofit organization whose mission is to transform the culture of American choral music through collaboration, sustainability, innovation, and excellenceTo contact Wendy about being a guest conductor or clinician, please visit www.wendymoy.com.